hillal20/react-advanced-typescript/READMENode.md

 channels of data , readable and writable, we read data form the readable and we write data to the writable ex : req,res

-- the readable stream is inherited from the EventEmitter ("emit", "readable", "end")
+- the readable stream (has the data ) is inherited from the EventEmitter ("emit", "readable", "end")
+- readable stream can read the data from a source

+- http request and process.stdin are readable Streams
+- Http response and process.stdout are writable streams

 ```